ICRAR/daliuge-component-template/README.md

 - 📊 Code coverage reports using [codecov](https://about.codecov.io/sign-up/)
 - 🛳️ Automatic release to [PyPI](https://pypi.org) using [twine](https://twine.readthedocs.io/en/latest/) and github actions.
 - 🎯 Entry points to execute your program using `python -m <project_name>` or `$ project_name` with basic CLI argument parsing.
-- 🔄 Continuous integration using [Github Actions](.github/workflows/) with jobs to lint, test and release your project on Linux, Mac and Windows environments.
+- 🔄 Continuous integration using [Github Actions](.github/workflows/) with jobs to lint, test and release your project on Linux and Mac environments.

 > Curious about architectural decisions on this template? read [ABOUT_THIS_TEMPLATE.md](ABOUT_THIS_TEMPLATE.md)
 > If you want to contribute to this template please open an [issue](https://github.com/ICRAR/daliuge-component-template/issues) or fork and send a PULL REQUEST.